 Tuna nigiri tastes creamy and slightly sweet due to the combination of soft rice and the right amount of melt-to-your-mouth raw tuna.
 Tuna has a texture almost like rare filet mignon, and doesn’t have a “fishy” taste.

-What Kind of Tuna is Used in Nigiri Sushi?
+What Kind of Tuna is The Best for Nigiri Sushi?

 How Many Calories in A Tuna Nigiri?